Amalfi-Festival/amalfi-festival-org/faq.md

 : Generally, people fly into Naples, which is 60 to 90 minutes from our facilities.
 You may also fly into Rome to suit your travel schedule --- in which case you must transfer to the downtown train station and take a train (approx. a 3-hour trip on Frecciarossa) to Naples.
 In Naples you will need to get a public bus to Maiori or else get a taxi to the Naples airport to join the group waiting for the Festival shuttle.
 Otherwise, take a train to Salerno, the town closest to our facilities, where you can take a public bus (40 mins) to Maiori or arrange a private pick-up at the train station for approx. 80 euros.
 Night rates apply.

 How do I get from the airport to the festival?
-: A festival bus will run mid-day for each program's arrival and departure dates and is scheduled to accommodate the greatest number of flights.
-We are also happy to arrange private pick-up from the airport for a fee to help you avoid spending exorbitant taxi fares.
+: A morning and afternoon festival bus is provided for each program's arrival and departure dates and is scheduled to accommodate the greatest number of flights.
+A private pick-up from the airport for a fee can be requested to help you avoid spending exorbitant taxi fares.

 ## Arrival/Departure

 What time of day do people arrive and depart the program?
 : You are invited to arrive any time after 12 p.m. on arrival day.
 We do recommend you try to arrive by 5 p.m. in time for our orientation and introductory meeting.
 On departure day people generally leave first thing in the morning because the international flights leave Naples on an early schedule.
-Hotel check-out time is 11:00 a.m.
+Hotel check-out time is 10:00 a.m.

 Can I come a day or two early or stay on afterwards?
-: You are welcome to arrive a day or two early and stay on to enjoy the festival.
-However, we must know in advance to assure your reservations.
-Arrangements are made through the festival and your stay will be pro-rated based on festival “guest program” rates.
+: We cannot accommodate extra days before or after the program although you are welcome to make independent arrangements.

 ## Everyday Concerns